 While spending the big bucks on a helmet is typically the first priority for new riders or those who are upgrading their gear, we must not forget the importance of a quality jacket when it comes to rider safety.

-Your helmet protects your brain—arguably the most important part of your body—but your jacket needs to be up-to-par to ensure the safety of the other vital organs that keep your body functioning.
+Your helmet protects your brain—arguably the most important part of your body—but your jacket needs to be up-to-par to ensure the safety of other vital organs that keep your body functioning.

-With such a huge range of leather jackets available, there is one major issue when selecting a jacket that’s right for you: they all look way too similar.
+With such a huge range of leather jackets available, there’s one major issue when selecting a jacket that’s right for you: they all seem way too similar.
 How can we judge which leather jackets are better than others when they all feature leather construction and look about the same?
 What does a $600 jacket have that my current $300 jacket is missing?

-Today, I present you a list of what I have found to be the best leather jackets and split them up into three very important categories: Casual, Sport, and Women’s jackets.
-I have included options for all pricing categories so riders of all budgets can make sure they are making the right choice when buying a new leather motorcycle jacket in 2020.
+Today, I present you with a list of what I have found to be the best leather jackets, split up into some very important categories: Touring, Casual, Sport, and Women’s jackets.
+I have included options for all price ranges as well, so riders with all kinds of budgets can make strong choices when buying new leather motorcycle jackets in 2022.

 Best Casual Leather Jackets